Annual Members Meeting 2025

-Offers of help to This email address is being protected from spambots.
+Any member is welcome to stand for election.
+To find out moreplease get in touch by emailing This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 The East Oxford Farmers' & Community Market is a small, friendly local market which can provide the staples for your weekly shop: bread, eggs, milk, vegetables, cheese, various meats, refills for cleaning supplies - as well as a range of other products such as jewellery, clothing and secondhand books.
 The majority of our producers are from within 30 miles of Oxford; for our full trading policy see our Market Manifesto.